krishnan-mani/acCRRedit/README.md

 TODO
 ====

+(Feel free to create an issue)

+- [ ] Add support for SSE on bucket using KMS
 - [ ] Provision an S3 VPC endpoint so the instance fleet can just run within a private subnet with minimal network access
 - [ ] Must verify that the inventory is configured correctly and works!
 - [ ] support a mix of files by file size, file count, and file organisation by folders and depth of nesting